lijiaoyan/mults_group/_pages/about.md

 Recent news
 ===========

+- Our paper on PINN for systems biology was published in [PLOS Computational Biology](https://doi.org/10.1371/journal.pcbi.1007575).
+(Nov.
+18, 2020)
+- Our paper on dying ReLU was published in [Communications in Computational Physics](https://doi.org/10.4208/cicp.OA-2020-0165).
+(Nov.
+18, 2020)
 - We developed [DeepM&Mnet for hypersonics](https://arxiv.org/abs/2011.03349).
 (Nov.
 1, 2020)
 - We developed [DeepM&Mnet](https://arxiv.org/abs/2009.12935) to build multiphysics & multiscale models in a plug-and-play mode using pretrained [DeepONets](https://arxiv.org/abs/1910.03193) that approximate nonlinear operators.
 (Sept.
 28, 2020)
 - [DeepXDE](https://github.com/lululxvi/deepxde) was used to solve inverse problems in systems biology, see our paper on [bioRxiv](https://doi.org/10.1101/865063).
 (July 27, 2020)